- Anzu Attends Cannes Lions, The Biggest Advertising Event Of 2022

 Benedy went on to say that in the last 10 years, social media changed advertising forever in the digital world, but missed out on two important things: brand safety with user-generated content, and unleashing creativity in an advanced place by communities.
-"If you want to communicate to Gen Z, there’s no better platform than Roblox to do it today."

 In the mood for more inspiration?
 Contact the Anzu team to get started on your in-game advertising journey today.

 Kirsten is a copywriter with over 5 years of experience in marketing and social media for startups, agencies, and game development studios.
 As well as her passion for video games, Kirsten loves creative writing, board games, and quiz shows.